 Office of Legislative Affairs:

-Policy Development and Planning Division:
+Health and Human Services Policy and Planning Division:

 Internships can be customized to meet the students’ interests and educational background.
 Students must be available for a minimum of 10 hours per week.
 Since the academic requirements of participating institutions of higher education may vary, each intern should consult with his or her college or university advisor or internship director for specific academic requirements and credits to be awarded (if applicable) for participation in the program.